Frequently asked

 Landing pages, dashboards, internal tools, forms, content sites, customer portals, booking flows, and more.
 BlazeApp handles the app structure, logic, and data flows for you.

 No. BlazeApp is designed for anyone who can describe what they want in plain language.
-Developers can also use it to accelerate prototyping and iterate faster.
+Developers can also use it to move from idea to verified implementation without managing the code pipeline themselves.

 You do not need to think about frameworks to use BlazeApp.
 Describe the product you want, BlazeApp handles the implementation, and you can inspect or export the generated code if you want the technical details later.